-(A) The particular use(s) uses conducted by the Cottage Industries Industry, and their operation and appearance, shall not change or disturb the residential or rural community character of the premises or its surroundings.

-(B) The Any Cottage Industry use shall have no significant adverse effect on coastal resources, the physical environment, the human environment, or on public access to and along the coast. be environmentally compatible with the project site and region.

-(C) No significant additional service demands shall will be created by the use.
+- (A) The particular use(s) conducted by Cottage Industries, and their operation and appearance, shall not change or disturb the residential or community character of the premises or its surroundings. - (B) Any Cottage Industry use shall have no significant adverse effect on coastal resources, the physical environment, the human environment, or on public access to and along the coast. - (C) No significant additional service demands shall be created by the use.